3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d02/instructor_notes/express_views.md

 &#x1F535; **YOU DO**

-Folow the 4 steps above and add Handlebars to your app.
+Follow the 4 steps above and add Handlebars to your app.

 <br>